 Small Business Taxation - Discussion Paper

-Building on the Deputy-Mayor's Roundtable on Small Business held in 2014, Chris managed the Small Business Council Advisory Body in 2015 and worked with the group to develop a discussion paper on the tax issues facing small businesses in Toronto.
+Following the Deputy Mayor’s Roundtable on Small Business, Chris led the City’s Small Business Council Advisory Body in the development of a discussion paper examining the property tax challenges facing main street entrepreneurs across Toronto.

 To view the discussion paper visit here.